pymongo/pymongo.github.io/2021/09/database_system_concept_1.md

 ### relation instance

-term relation instance to refer to a specific instance of a relation,
+term *relation* instance to refer to a specific instance of a relation,

 that is, containing a specific set of rows.
 The instance of instructor shown in Figure 2.1

 has 12 tuples, corresponding to 12 instructors.

+### tuple and attribute

+- relations == table
+- tuple == row
+- attribute == field/attribute
+- domain == attribute/字段 的可选值(a set of permitted values)
+    * a domain is atomic: 字段是单个值，字段的值不是数组 ~~ atomic domain 相当于 unique 吧 ~~

+A relationship between n values is represented mathematically by an n-tuple of values, that is, a tuple with n values, which corresponds to a row in a table.
+Thus, in the relational model the term relation is used to refer to a table, while the term tuple is used to refer to a row.
+Similarly, the term attribute refers to a column of a table.

+###